 #7 Updated by Kris Moore almost 4 years ago

 This sounds like something we'd have to investigate for 11.2 or later in the new UI.
 William, is there even any progress reporting we can get?
 I assume its doing file-copies, so we'd almost have to list the entire media and then throw up the counter as files are copied by (assuming we are doing one-by-one copies and not some bulk "cp -r" type setup.

-#8 Updated by Carl-Daniel Hailfinger over 1 year ago
+#8 Updated by Carl-Daniel Hailfinger almost 4 years ago

 According to the FreeNAS built-in monitoring graphs, the source disk has some minor read access in the beginning, then the read activity drops to zero.
 I'd have expected ~80 MB/s continuous reads for almost 3 hours (800 GB data on the source disk).